davidkenneyart/atlas/docs/00-Vision.md

 Atlas is a construction system for connected knowledge.
 It is built on a simple idea: meaningful structures emerge by connecting simple things together.

-Rather than asking people to design databases, schemas or hierarchies before they begin, Atlas encourages them to start making.
+Rather than asking people to design databases, schemas or hierarchies before they begin, Atlas encourages people to begin with something that already exists.
+A sketch.
+A note.
+A photograph.
+A work.
+A place.
+A person.
+An idea.
+Create a Thing.
+Connect it.
+Build understanding.
 Create a Thing.
 Connect it to another.
 Continue building.
 As knowledge grows, so does understanding.

 Atlas does not impose structure.